 Anyone can be a guarantor provided they meet the criteria set out by the landlord or an agent acting on the landlord’s behalf.
 Generally speaking, typical criteria might include either:

-• that a guarantor must be able to meet any financial obligations set out in the tenancy agreement.
-A landlord is unlikely to want a guarantor who is not in a financial position to pay outstanding rent or for any other liabilities should the tenant default.
+- That a guarantor must be able to meet any financial obligations set out in the tenancy agreement.
+A landlord is unlikely to want a guarantor who is not in a financial position to pay unpaid rent or for any other liabilities should the tenant default.

 What Circumstances Might A Tenant Need a Guarantor?

-Before taking on a tenant to rent a property, a landlord or person acting on their behalf will conduct an in-depth check of credit history and finances, along with references to see if the tenant is likely to be able to meet the terms of an agreement.
-Obviously for a landlord, the ideal tenant is solvent with a very good credit history, in long-term regular employment or able to pay the entire rental amount of the agreement in full up front.
+Before taking on a tenant to rent a property, a landlord or person acting on their behalf will conduct an in-depth credit check and review finances, along with references, to see if the tenant is likely to be able to meet the terms of an agreement.
+Obviously, for a landlord, the ideal tenant is solvent with a very good credit rating, in long-term regular employment, or able to pay the entire annual rent in advance.
 However, finding someone who meets all these criteria is not always easy.
 There are, however, some specific indicators which might make a landlord concerned over a tenant’s ability to pay their rent:

 In these cases a landlord or their agent might ask for a guarantor to mitigate risk.